 Whenever I’m there, I’ll clean up every night after dinner and load/unload the dishwasher.
 I’ll help him out around the house and clean here and there.
 I think it’s the least I can do and I also appreciate that people who come to stay at my house do the same – so I don’t have to wait on them.

-It’s just common curtesy and a way of showing respect for other’s hospitality, even if they’re your family.
+It’s just common courtesy and a way of showing respect for other’s hospitality, even if they’re your family.